Days of Our Lives: Broadcast history

-As of 2012, Days of Our Lives generally ranks #3 among the four remaining daytime soap operas on the air when it comes to the total number of viewers (surpassing only General Hospital).
+As of 2012, Days of Our Lives generally ranks No. 3 among the four remaining daytime soap operas on the air when it comes to the total number of viewers (surpassing only General Hospital).
 However, Days of Our Lives is lowest-rated among all soap operas for the numbers of viewers in the targeted demographic of women aged between 18 and 49 years old.